milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 *I watch as the light swirls around him, drawing him into its depths with a soft, almost melodic hum.*

-*As Izumi disappears into the mirror, its light slowly fades, leaving behind a lingering sense of peace.
-With a simple gesture, Ingram indicates that it's now my turn to enter.*
+*As Izumi disappears into the mirror, its light slowly fades, leaving behind a lingering sense of peace.*

+*With a simple gesture, Ingram indicates that it's now my turn to enter.*

 Ingram: "Emi, remember that you can always consult me if you get stuck while going through his memories."

-Ingram: "Just call for me, and I'll respond."
+Ingram: "Just step aside and call for me inside your mind, then I'll respond."

-Emi: "Thanks Ingram, I think I have an idea of what I'm doing."
+Emi: "Thanks Ingram, I'll do that if I need your help."

 *Ingram smiles at my response and closes his eyes.
 Raising both arms, he opens his palms and mutters under his breath.*